Freshwater crabs are some of the most interesting species you can keep in your aquarium, hands down.

 You may note that some of the signs of molting are similar to the signs of illness.
 If you’re not sure whether your aquarium crab is sick or just molting, have an expert look at your pet to help guide you.

 A Few Final Notes About Freshwater Aquarium Crabs

 - Thoroughly wash everything before you introduce to your crab tank.
 If you purchase a used aquarium, wash and sanitize it before setting up the habitat.

 - Crabs can regenerate missing legs and claws, so don’t be too shocked if you notice one is missing.
 It can take a few molting periods for the limb to full regrow.

-While these aquatic animals are not exactly a high maintenance pet, being a good crab keeper means spending time (and some money!) to make sure your pet has everything it needs to live its best life.
+While these freshwater crabs are not exactly a high maintenance pet, being a good crab keeper means spending time (and some money!) to make sure your pet has everything it needs to live its best life.
 In return, you’ll have a captivating little companion who is definitely worth the trouble.